mdesilva/AmazonFlexUnlimited/README.md

 ## More console output
 Every attempt, including its sleep-time, is now printed in the console.
 Disable this by setting "minimalConsoleOutput" to true.

+## Method to filter desired warehouses
+The way this script originally chose whether a certain offer should be considered was by sending the id's of the desired warehouses to the getOffer endpoint.
+Instead, it is possible to fetch all offers, but only accept the ones with the correct warehouse id.
+This change should have no impact on the functionality of the script.

+Set "filterForWarehouse" to false to enable the new method.

 # Original README.md
 This is the original README.md from @mdesilva.
 # Flex Unlimited #